PikachuPenial/Titanmod/PATCHNOTES.md

 - Gun Game weapon ladder has been increased to 26 weapons (previously 24)

-- Added various HUD editor options related to objective-based gamemodes
+- Added various HUD editor options related to the new gamemodes

+- Music Volume setting now affects End Of Match music

+- New end of match quotes from community members

 - Optimized HUD, gamemode checks, FPS/Ping counter, main menu, leaderboards, health regeneration, and ConVar updating

-- Music Volume setting now affects End Of Match music

-- Increased leaderboard cooldown to prevent server lag

-- Adjusted various ConVar descriptions

-- Players save data can no longer be wiped via the console while not in Main Menu

 - Removed HL2 suit zoom (was not intended)